 Contest Entry Guidelines:

-- Each donation of $25 gives you one entry draw and a tax receipt
+- Each donation of $25 gave the entrant one entry draw (suggested name) and a tax receipt

 - To keep with the Canada theme, the name should reflect Canada in some way

 Selecting a Winner: